This post may contain affiliate links. Please read our disclosure policy.

 - I don’t recommend freezing leftovers due to the dairy content.

-Will you give this easy creamy mushroom pork tenderloin medallions recipe a try?
-Questions, or want to write a review?
-Leave me a comment below, and be sure to tag me #saltandlavender on Instagram.
+If you give this easy creamy mushroom pork tenderloin medallions recipe a try, leave me a comment below, and be sure to tag me on Instagram.

 Creamy Mushroom Pork Tenderloin